What is Azure IoT Central?

 - Business properties that an operator can modify.
 Examples include a customer address and a last serviced date.

-- Device properties that are set by a device and are read-only in the application.
+- Device properties that a device sets and that are read-only in the application.
 For example, the state of a valve as either open or shut.

-- Properties that are set by an operator and that determine the behavior of the device.
+- Device properties that an operator sets and that determine the behavior of the device.
 For example, a target temperature for the device.

 - Commands that are called by an operator and that run on a device.
 For example, a command to remotely reboot a device.